DajaSvecu/datamole-assignement/docs/README.md

 * Add another REST API endpoint providing a meaningful visualization of one of existing metrics or a newly introduced metric.

 ## Solution
 To provide metrics to end users via a REST API I will need a API framework.
 Since this project is small I chose **FastAPI**.
 I haven't work with it yet, but I expect it to be lightweight and easy to use.
 Other options were Flask and Django.
 FastAPI will be used together with **uvicorn** as suggested by https://fastapi.tiangolo.com/#installation.
 For calling GitHub API I will use library **requests** and for manipulating with data library **numpy**.
+Python version in this project was 3.8.

 All dependencies were saved to *requirements.txt* file.